mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 ## Configuration

-The MariaDB MaxScale configuration is read from a file that MariaDB MaxScale will look for in a number of places.
+The MariaDB MaxScale configuration is read from a file that MariaDB MaxScale will look for in the following places:

+1. By default, the file `maxscale.cnf` in the directory `/etc`
-1. Location given with the --configdir=<path> command line argument
+1. The location given with the `--configdir=<path>` command line argument.

-2. MariaDB MaxScale will look for a configuration file called `maxscale.cnf` in the directory `/etc/maxscale.cnf`
+MariaDB MaxScale will further look for a directory with the same name as the configuration file, followed by `.d` (for instance `/etc/maxscale.cnf.d`) and recursively read all files, having a `.cnf` suffix, it finds in the directory hierarchy.
+All other files will be ignored.

-An explicit path to a configuration file can be passed by using the `-f` option to MariaDB MaxScale.
+There are no restrictions on how different configuration sections are arranged, but the strong suggestion is to place global settings into the configuration file MariaDB MaxScale is invoked with, and then, if deemed necessary, create separate configuration files for _servers_, _filters_, etc.

-The configuration file itself is based on the ".ini" file format and consists of various sections that are used to build the configuration; these sections define services, servers, listeners, monitors and global settings.
+The configuration file itself is based on the [.ini](https://en.wikipedia.org/wiki/INI_file) file format and consists of various sections that are used to build the configuration; these sections define services, servers, listeners, monitors and global settings.
 Parameters, which expect a comma-separated list of values can be defined on multiple lines.
 The following is an example of a multi-line definition.

 ```
 [MyService]